sir-dunxalot/ember-easy-form-extensions/README.md

 **This is also the easiest known way to use Easy Form with Ember 1.10 and HTMLBars.**

+## Ember 1.11 Users

+Usage with Ember 1.11 and above is compatible with the 1.0.0.beta prerelease - see [here](https://github.com/sir-dunxalot/ember-easy-form-extensions/tree/ember-1.11).

+The `ember-1.11` branch is an evolved easy form API.
+It is very early stage and the API has detached form the original easy form syntax.
+You will need to update your templates accordingly.

 ## Installation

 Uninstall any references to `ember-easy-form` and `ember-validations`.
 Then: